DNS Debt Settlement

 What does the Debt Settlement program cost?

-Our fee is up to one-third of the amount you save on each of your settlements.
-There are no monthly fees or other recurring costs as part of our basic program.
+Our fee is never higher than one-third of the amount you save on each of your settlements.
+There are no other charges or fees or other recurring costs as part of our basic program, except for modest fees charged by the bank for maintaining your account.

 What happens after I sign up?